-When some plastics, such as PET, have a high moisture content they will actually form a crystalline structure that prevents the melted plastic from becoming viscous enough to properly form materials, and creates a very brittle end product.
+When some plastics, such as PET, have high moisture content they will actually form a crystalline structure that prevents the melted plastic from becoming viscous enough to properly form materials and creates a very brittle end product.
 High moisture levels in other plastics will cause discoloration and cosmetic defects called splay.

 Different Types of Plastics

 When thinking about a plastic dryer it is important to know what type of plastic it is, because that will change how it needs to be dried.
 There are two main types of plastic in terms of how they absorb and retain moisture: hygroscopic and non-hygroscopic.

 These plastics have the quality of attracting and absorbing moisture from the air and storing that moisture internally within the molecular structure.
 A few of the well-known types of plastic that are hygroscopic include acrylic, PET, polyurethane, polycarbonate, and nylon.

 Plastics in this category do not attract moisture internally from the ambient air and do not absorb moisture in their structure.
 Moisture can collect on the outside surface of the pellet however, either through condensation or just being in an environment with a high ambient air moisture level.
 Some plastics that this includes are Polyethylene, Polypropylene, Polystyrene, and PVC.